SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 - a _rule_ that identifies UI element types, characteristics, or features using _tags_ (see [`tags` field](#fields)) and thus determines the conditions for its application.
 - a set of _properties_ that either identify formatting styles (see [`properties` field](#fields)) or refer to styling properties from the _values_ collection.

-The "Values" object is a centralized collection of styling properties that can be referenced by the rules instead of being duplicated, enabling their reuse across multiple contexts.
-For example, `values` properties may identify the brand identity colors to be used as the main color palette for the website's backgrounds, page titles, menu items, and more.
-Centralizing formatting styles within the `values` object ensures consistency and easy maintenance of the stylesheet.
+The `Values` object contains a centralized collection of styling values that can be referenced by the rule properties instead of being duplicated, enabling their reuse across multiple contexts.
+For example, `values`  may identify the brand identity colors to be used as the main color palette for the website's backgrounds, page titles, menu items, and more.
+Centralizing values within the `values` object ensures consistency and easy maintenance of the stylesheet.

 ```
 styles